syn990/SYN-OS/readme.md

 sudo zsh ./BUILD-SYNOS-ISO.zsh
 ```

 Output is written to `ISO_OUTPUT/*.iso`.
 Any changes you made to packages, configs, dotfiles, or installer logic will be reflected in the image.
-See [Building the ISO](./docs/building-the-iso.md) for full details.
+See [Building the ISO](./SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/building-the-iso.md) for full details.

+**From a Windows or Mac host:** there's no native way to run `BUILD-SYNOS-ISO.zsh` on Windows or macOS.
+Boot the ISO you already downloaded (real hardware via USB, or straight off the ISO in any VM tool — Hyper-V, VirtualBox, UTM, Parallels) and use either path above from inside that live shell.

 ---